elarcoiris/ios-webview-tester/README.md

   }
 });
 ```
-* If you are running a simulator on the same computer, you can access your server using http:localhost:3000
+* If you are running a simulator on the same computer, you can access your server using http://localhost:3000 or http://127.0.0.1:3000
 * If you are running a device on the same network, you can access your server using http://192.168.0.1